Circle-RoPE: Cone-like Decoupled Rotary Positional Embedding for Large Vision-Language Models: Method

-thus, as illustrated in Figure~\ref{img:method}(e), the SA is given by:
+Thus, as illustrated in Figure~\ref{img:method}(e), the SA is given by:

-\emph{(2) Grid-Index Angle $\theta^{\text{GA}}_{ij}$ (GA):} We flatten the $H\times W$ grid into a 1D sequence with $N = H \times W$ points, assigning each point a uniformly spaced angle based on its flattened index $k \in \{0, ..., N-1\}$:
+\item \emph{Grid-Index Angle $\theta^{\text{GA}}_{ij}$ (GA):} We flatten the $H\times W$ grid into a 1D sequence with $N = H \times W$ points, assigning each point a uniformly spaced angle based on its flattened index $k \in \{0, ..., N-1\}$:

-mapping the index $k$ back to the grid position $(i, j)$ yields $\theta^{\text{GA}}_{ij}$, ensuring the angles are equally spaced around the circle, as shown in Figure~\ref{img:method}(d).
+mapping the index $k$ back to the grid position $(i, j)$ yields $\theta^{\text{GA}}_{ij}$, ensuring the angles are equally spaced around the annulus, as shown in Figure~\ref{img:method}(d).
+Importantly, GA is deterministic rather than random: it follows the same raster-scan serialization used by ViT-style patch flattening, preserving a one-to-one correspondence between grid coordinates and circular angles.

-\emph{(3) Angle Mixing:} The final mixed angle $\theta^{\text{mix}}_{ij}$ is computed by a weighted average of the two strategies:
+\item \emph{Angle Mixing:} The final mixed angle $\theta^{\text{mix}}_{ij}$ is computed by a weighted average of the two strategies:

-the coefficient $\alpha \in [0, 1]$ controls the balance between preserving spatial information and enhancing the uniqueness of each position.
-While the SA retains more spatial structure, the GA leads to a clearer separation between positions, making it easier for the model to distinguish between them.
+The coefficient $\alpha \in [0, 1]$ controls the balance between preserving spatial information and enhancing the uniqueness of each position.
+While SA retains more spatial structure, GA yields a clearer separation between positions, making it easier for the model to distinguish them.
+This is particularly important for avoiding \emph{angular collapse}: tokens lying on similar rays from the image center can receive nearly identical SA angles, whereas GA regularizes the annular layout by spreading tokens uniformly.